Do Grandparents Have Visitation Rights in Utah?

 Grandparent Visitation in Utah

-• grandparent visitation serves the grandchild's best interests.
+• Whether grandparent visitation is in the best interest of the child;

 When can a grandparent obtain custody of a grandchild?